vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

   * This must point to a [package repository OCI bundle](https://carvel.dev/kapp-controller/docs/latest/package-authoring/#creating-a-package-repository).
 * `${NS}` is the Kubernetes namespace to deploy the repository into.
-  * This is the namespace packages will be discoverable within.
-It does not define the target namespace software is eventually run within.
+  * This is the namespace where package repositories will be discovered.
+This does not define the target namespace where packages will eventually run.
   * If you'd like to create the namespace as part of the command, append `--create-namespace`.

-#### Example(s)
+#### Adding a Package Repository Example

 1. Installing the Tanzu Community Edition package repository to the `default`
 namespace: